Cognigy/Documentation/docs/en/docs/ai/endpoints/data-protection-and-analytics.md

 Enable the collection of Analytics data for this endpoint.

-## Store Extensive Data Payloads in Analytics
+### Store Extensive Data Payloads in Analytics

 [![Version badge](https://img.shields.io/badge/Added in-v4.60-blue.svg)](../../release-notes/4.60.md)

-This setting applies only to the [Voice Gateway](cognigy-vg.md) Endpoint.
+This setting applies only to the [Voice Gateway](cognigy-vg.md) Endpoint and can be activated if the [Collect Analytics](#collect-analytics) toggle is turned on.

 When the setting is enabled, all information from the [Voice Gateway event](../../voicegateway/references/events/overview.md) payloads will be stored in the Analytics database and available via OData or the Transcript Explorer in Insights.